Tom Thumb (grocery store): History

 By 2001, Randalls operated 69 stores in the Dallas/Ft.
 Worth area under the Tom Thumb and Simon David banners.

 In early 2005, Safeway was rumored to be attempting to sell the then 138-store Randalls division.
 Instead, Safeway announced by the end of the year it would close 15 Randalls stores in the Houston area, one in Austin, and nine Tom Thumb stores in the Dallas–Fort Worth area.
-Following the closures Randalls operated 62 Tom Thumb stores in Dallas.
+Following the closures, Randalls operated 62 Tom Thumb stores in Dallas.
 Safeway said the move would revitalize the Texas division and that it planned to remodel stores to fit its "Lifestyle" format and introduce proprietary products.
-The new Lifestyle format features an expanded selection of perishables and a number of unique offerings, including a large selection of natural and organic foods, full-service meat counters, full-service bakeries and floral design centers, as well as sushi bars and olive bars.
+The new Lifestyle format features an expanded selection of perishables and a number of unique offerings, including a large selection of natural and organic foods, full-service meat counters, full-service bakeries, and floral design centers, as well as sushi and olive bars.

 Beginning in 2006, some Tom Thumb stores began operating under Safeway's "Lifestyle Store" concept.
-Lifestyle stores carry an expanded selection of finer foods, ready-to-eat meals, and have a more upscale decor..
-In January 2015, Safeway Inc. was acquired by Albertsons, and Tom Thumb (but not Randalls) was re-aligned under the Albertsons Southern Division.
+Lifestyle stores carry an expanded selection of finer foods and ready-to-eat meals, and have a more upscale decor..
+In January 2015, Safeway Inc. was acquired by Albertsons, and Tom Thumb (but not Randalls) was realigned under the Albertsons Southern Division.
 By this time, it had 57 stores operating under the Tom Thumb name.
 In March 2017, Albertsons announced that the Houston distribution center would close in late 2017 and all Texas stores (including Randalls) would be serviced from the Roanoke distribution center.

 Loyalty program

 Tom Thumb offers a loyalty card (Reward Card) similar to many shoppers’ card programs.
 The loyalty card is currently good at all Albertsons Companies-owned stores.
-During the period after Tom Thumb was purchased by Randalls but before Randalls was purchased by Safeway, the card was accepted at both Tom Thumb and Randalls locations.
+During the period after Tom Thumb was purchased by Randalls, but before Randalls was purchased by Safeway, the card was accepted at both Tom Thumb and Randalls locations.
 The original Reward Card program was based on the Promise Club program originally developed by Tom Thumb beginning in 1985.
-The Promise Club program included "Electronic Checks" (EFT), special discounts for card users, prizes based on points accrued while shopping with the card, and direct mail advertising to card holder's homes.
+The Promise Club program included "Electronic Checks" (EFT), special discounts for card users, prizes based on points accrued while shopping with the card, and direct-mail advertising to cardholder's homes.